![]() |

 The adventure commences with Tin Tin boarding a train en route to a port.
 The first scene depicts a group of wishers including reporters and boy scouts seeing Tin Tin off.
 One of the reporters is a cameo of Hergé, another is his work colleague and friend Edgar P Jacobs.
 Two boys in the scene are Quick and Flupke who Hergé also serialised in Le Petit Vingtième from January 1930.
 In the background are two more characters who would rise to prominence in later Tin Tin adventures, the bungling Scotland Yard detectives, Thomson and Thompson (Thom(p)son Twins).

-Quick and Flupke, Hergé, Edgar Jacobs, Thomp(p)son Twins
+Tin Tin in the Congo Departing for Africa Quick and Flupke, Hergé, Edgar Jacobs, Thomp(p)son Twins |

-Tin Tin and Snowy set off for Africa
+Tin Tin in the Congo Tin Tin and Snowy set off for Africa |

 On board ship Snowy breaks a mirror, which no doubt brings him bad luck.
 In the course of the sea journey he is attacked by a parrot, believes his tail will be cut off by the ships carpenter, attacked by a Stowaway, which ends up with him jumping overboard.
 A rescue attempt by Tin Tin is scuppered by an electric fish, forcing Tin Tin to dive overboard to rescue Snowy from sharks.